 Does my conversion have to be EPA Certified?

 For newer vehicles, the conversion kit must be EPA certified to be legal to use in the United States.
 Older vehicles that are more than 10 years old or have over 120,000 miles are sometimes exempt from this rule, as they are considered “beyond useful life,” by the EPA.
 EPA-approved kits are available for most naturally aspirated engines used in fleet vehicles, SUVs, and some passenger cars.

 Can I buy a propane vehicle from a dealer?

 Yes!
 Ford, General Motors, Freightliner, and several other manufacturers offer vehicles that are converted to autogas after rolling off the assembly line by a Qualified Vehicle Modifier and have full warranty coverage and serviceability at the dealership they came from.

 Is the conversion reversible?
 How much modification is done?
 Will my check engine light come on?

 The ICOM propane conversion does not splice into the factory wiring harness or fuel system at all, and will not cause any warning lights to come on.
 The only wiring into the vehicle is to the battery and 1 wire to a spark plug for RPM monitoring.

 Since holes must be drilled into the intake manifold for injector placement, (for a bi-fuel conversion) reversing a conversion may require installing a new intake manifold or plugging these holes in some other way.

-A properly installed and tuned conversion should, it most cases, not cause any trouble for a vehicle’s on board diagnostic systems or ECM/ECU.
+A properly installed and tuned conversion should, in most cases, not cause any trouble for a vehicle’s onboard diagnostic systems or ECM/ECU.